 PKWA Law Practice LLC

 This Notice has been prepared by us, PKWA Law Practice LLC, in connection with the Personal Data Protection Act (No. 26 of 2012) (“the Act”) to inform you how we manage personal data (as defined below) which is subject to the Act.
-The security of your personal data is important to us.
-We have in place safeguards to protect your personal data that are stored with us.
-This Notice describes how we may collect, use, disclose, process and manage your personal data.
+The security of your personal data and confidential information is important to us.
+We have in place safeguards to protect your personal data and confidential information that are stored with us.
+This Notice describes how we may collect, use, disclose, process and manage your personal data and confidential information.

 Your use or continued use of our services shall be deemed as your acceptance and agreement to be bound by the provisions of this Notice.